Last Updated on December 15, 2022 by Jayprakash Prajapati

 The emphasis in MBO is on performance improvement in those areas.
 And which are important to the organization.
 By identifying the Key Result Areas (KRAs), the MBO ensures this.

 Proper attention is paid to priority areas that have a significant impact on the performance and development of the organization.
-And the goals of all key personnel are properly harmonized, and they are required to make the maximum contribution to the overall objectives.
+The goals of all key personnel are properly harmonized, and they are required to make the maximum contribution to the overall objectives.
 The main and sub-key fields are identified for each function shown in the following example.

 - Finance (core area)